DmitryRyumin/WACV-2024-Papers/README.md

 ---

+> [!TIP]
-Explore the [*WACV 2024 online conference list*](https://openaccess.thecvf.com/WACV2024?day=all) with a comprehensive collection of accepted papers.
+> Explore the [*WACV 2024 online conference list*](https://openaccess.thecvf.com/WACV2024?day=all) with a comprehensive collection of accepted papers.
 Access additional resources such as PDFs, Supplementary Material, arXiv links and BibTeX citations for in-depth exploration of the research presented.

 ---

+> [!TIP]
-[*The PDF version of the WACV 2024 Conference Programme*](https://drive.google.com/file/d/14e5ssb2yhODK127IkcUtaO9EKd63rKak/view), comprises a list of all accepted papers, their presentation order, as well as the designated presentation times.
+> [*The PDF version of the WACV 2024 Conference Programme*](https://drive.google.com/file/d/14e5ssb2yhODK127IkcUtaO9EKd63rKak/view), comprises a list of all accepted papers, their presentation order, as well as the designated presentation times.

 ---